 Once you have gum disease, you always have it.
 You may have received treatment for gum disease, but these treatments only do so much.
 You may still have periodontal pockets.
 Even if you brush and floss like you should every day, plaque and bacteria can begin to accumulate below the gumline again, causing your gum disease to worsen.

-With regular periodontal maintenance visits, however, we can help periodontal pockets continue to become shallower, improving your oral health.
+With regular periodontal maintenance visits, along with at-home periodontal care, however, we can help periodontal pockets continue to become shallower, improving your oral health.
 We also help to prevent gum disease from worsening, meaning that we can help you to avoid unwanted consequences such as tooth loss.
 You may need to have more frequent visits every year, but these visits are a much better alternative to having to deal with gum recession, tooth loss, and replacing those missing teeth.

 What Happens During Periodontal Maintenance Visits?